zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Biopython.md

 # Biopython

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:43:33.902252+00:00
+- **Last Updated:** 2024-12-03 06:53:40 UTC
 - **Original Article:** [Biopython](https://en.wikipedia.org/wiki/Biopython)
 - **Language:** en
 - **Page ID:** 559868

 ## Summary
 The Biopython project is an open-source collection of non-commercial Python tools for computational biology and bioinformatics, created by an international association of developers.
 It contains classes to represent biological sequences and sequence annotations, and it is able to read and write to a variety of file formats.
 It also allows for a programmatic means of accessing online databases of biological information, such as those at NCBI.
-Separate modules extend Biopython's capabilities to se
+Separate modules extend Biopython's capabilities to sequence alignment, protein structure, population genetics, phylogenetics, sequence motifs, and machine learning.
+Biopython is one of a number of Bio* projects designed to reduce code duplication in computational biology.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Articles with short description